 An important aspect to be considered for the implementation of the method is the selection of the performance score for the model quality since it critically influences the sensitivity of the forecast quality with respect to the various unconfined model parameters.
-For temperature, we intend to use root mean squared error (RMSE) as the performance score, which is widely used for temperature verification (Murphy, 1988).
-For precipitation it is known (Katz and Murthy, 1997) that several different accuracy measures have to be used to fully assess the value of the forecast.
-Stable Equitable Error in Probability Space (SEEPS) proposed by Rodwell et al. (2010) as well as FBI, ETS, and TSS proposed in the work of Cherubini et al. (2002) could be tested.
+For temperature, we initially used root mean squared error (RMSE) as the performance score, which is widely used for temperature verification (Murphy, 1988).
+For precipitation RMSE was also tested, though it is known (Katz and Murthy, 1997) that several different accuracy measures have to be used to fully assess the value of the forecast.

-The aim of the specific task is evaluation of the model performance for both T2m and precipitation in terms of statistical measures appropriate for each variable.
-However the introduction of a unified and robust performance score for NWP applications is the final goal of this task.
+However the aim of the specific task is the evaluation of the model performance in terms of a statistical measure appropriate for all variables (e.g. both T2m and precipitation) and therefore the introduction of a unified and robust performance score for NWP applications remains as the final goal of this task.